Companion Plants for Roses

 Geum 'Blazing Sunset' -- First-year flowering perennial.
 Fully double, scarlet-red blooms.
 Nice with white, gold or orange roses.

 Calendula 'Pink Surprise' -- Apricot-yellow flowers with a pink tinge.
-Good companion plant for attracting beneficial insects.
+Good companion plant for attracting beneficial insects to the rose garden.

 Digitalis lutea -- Tall stems of pale yellow, tubular flowers for hummingbirds.
-The subdued color looks good with roses of many colors.
+The subdued color looks good with many roses.

+Alyssum 'Carpet of Snow' -- Loads of tiny white flowers on low-growing plants.
+Nice at the edge of the rose garden.
+Attracts beneficial insects.
+Campanula latifolia Alba -- Long-lived perennial with large, white, bell-shaped flowers on tall stems.
+Great for the cottage look.
 Dianthus arenarius -- Fragrant, pure white, fringed flowers.
-Drought-tolerant perennial for planting under roses.
+Drought-tolerant perennial for planting with roses.
+I like it at the edge of the rose garden.
 Feverfew -- Vigorous, self-sowing annual or perennial.
 Nice filler and cut flower.
 Best with large rose bushes that won't be overwhelmed by it.
 Garlic Chives -- Christopher Lloyd recommends planting garlic chives under roses to deter pests.
+Gaura lindheimeri -- Tall, long-blooming perennial with pinkish-white flowers.
+Makes a nice filler between tall roses.
+Drought tolerant.
+Penstemon tubaeflorus -- Tall stems of pure white flowers in early summer.
+Attracts hummingbirds.
+Good for cutting.
 Tanacetum niveum 'Jackpot' -- Large, bushy perennial with loads of small, white, daisy-like flowers.
 Companion plant that attracts beneficial insects.

 Unusual Colors and Foliage Plants

 Bupleurum 'Green Gold' -- Blue-green leaves and yellow-green flowers.
 Great companion plant for roses of nearly any color.
+Nice for cutting.
 Ruta graveolens -- Lacy, blue-green foliage and greenish-yellow flowers.
 One of my favorite companion plants for roses.